olivierlacan/olivierlacan.com/_posts/2018-03-14-why-wont-bundle-update.md

 I'm sorry to say, Bundler offers no such thing.
 At least none that I could find in its documentation, source, issues, or pull requests.

 But there's hope.
-The kind Joe Mastey has created a little gem called [bundler-stats][1] which allows to get some basic statistics about your Gemfile dependencies. bundler-stats can sift through your Gemfile and figure out how many transitive dependencies each of the gems declared
+The kind [Joe Mastey][3] has created a little gem called [bundler-stats][1] which allows to get some basic statistics about your Gemfile dependencies. bundler-stats can sift through your Gemfile and figure out how many transitive dependencies each of the gems declared